-PIN NUMBER PIN NAME SYMBOL FUNCTION 1 CHIPSELECT CS CS A logic low on this input selects the chip and 1 enable Host communication with the device.
-2 READWRITE ₽₩ A logic high on this input controls the placement of data on the D0-D7 lines from a selected register, while a logic low causes a write operation to a selected register.
-3,4 ADDRESS 0,1 A0, A1 These two inputs select a register to Read/Write data: CS A1 A0 RW = 1 RW = 0 - 0 0 0 Status Reg Command Reg 0 0 1 Track Reg Track Reg 0 1 0 Sector Reg Sector Reg 0 1 1 Data Reg Data Reg 5-12 DATA ACCESS LINES 0 THROUGH 7 DALO-DAL7 Eight bit bidirectional bus used for transfer of data, control, or status.
+PIN NUMBER MNEMONIC SIGNAL NAME 1/0 FUNCTION 1 CS CHIP SELECT ı A logic low on this input selects the chip and enables Host communication with the device.
+2 R/W READ/WRITE l A logic high on this input controls the placement of data on the D0-D7 lines from a selected register, while a logic low causes a write operation to a selected register.
+3,4 A0,A1 ADDRESS 0,1 1 These two inputs select a register to Read/Write data: CS A1 A0 R/W = 1 R/W = 0 0 0 0 Status Reg Commad Reg 0 0 1 Track Reg Track Reg 0 1 0 Sector Reg Sector Reg 0 1 1 Data Reg Data Reg 5-12 DALO-DAL7 DATA ACCESS LINES 0 THROUGH 7 I/O Eight-bit bi-directional bus used for transfer of data, control, or status.
 This bus is enabled by CS and RW.
 Each line will drive one TTL load.
-13 MASTER RESET MR A logic low pulse on this line resets the device and initializes the status register (internal pull-up).
-14 GROUND GND Ground.
-15 POWER SUPPLY VCC +5V ±5% power supply input.
-16 STEP STEP The Step output contains a pulse for each step of the drive's RW head.
-The WD1770 and WD1772 offer different step rates.
-17 DIRECTION DIRC The Direction output is high when stepping in towards the center of the diskette, and low when stepping out.
-18 CLOCK CLK This input requires a free-running 50% duty cycle clock (for internal timing) at 8 MHZ ± 1%.
-19 READ DATA RD This active low input is the raw data line containing both clock and data pulses from the drive.
-20 MOTOR ON МО Active high output used to enable the spindle motor prior to read, write or stepping operations.
-21 WRITE GATE wg This output is made valid prior to writing on the diskette.
-22 WRITE DATA WD FM or MFM clock and data pulses are placed on this line to be written on the diskette.
-23 TRACK 00 TR00 This active low input informs the WD1770 that the drive's RW heads are positioned over Track zero (internal pull-up).
-24 INDEX PULSE ΪP This active low input informs the WD1770 when the physical index hole has been encountered on the diskette (internal pull-up).
-25 WRITE PROTECT WPRT This input is sampled whenever a Write Command is received.
+13 MR MASTER RESET 1 A logic low pulse on this line resets the device and initializes the Status Register (internal pull-up).
+14 GND GROUND Ground.
+15 v cc POWER SUPPLY 1 +5V±5% power supply input.
+16 STEP STEP 0 The Step output contains a pulse for each step of the drive's R/W head.
+The WD1770-00 and WD1772-00 offe different step rates.
+17 DIRC DIRECTION 0 The Direction output is high when stepping in towards the center of the diskette, and low when stepping out.
+18 CLK CLOCK 1 This input requires a free-running 50% duty cycle clock (for internal timing) at 8 MHz +0.1%.
+19 RD READ DATA ı This active low input is the raw data line containing both clock and data pulses from the drive.
+20 RDY/ENP READY/ENABLE PRECOMP (WD1773) 1 Serves as a READY input from the drive during READ/STEP operations and as a Write Precomp enable during Write operations.
+The state of READY is latched upon WG true, and this dual input is used for precompensation enable.
+20 МО MOTOR ON (WD1770 or WD-1772) 0 Active high output used to enable the spindle motor prior to read, write or stepping operations.
+(WD1770, WD1772 only) 21 WG WRITE GATE 0 This output is made valid prior to writing on the diskette.
+22 WD WRITE DATA 0 FM or MFM clock and data pulses are placed on this line to be written on the diskette.
+23 TROO TRACK 00 ı This active low input informs the WD1770-00 that the drive's R/W heads are positioned over Track zero.
+24 ĪP INDEX PULSE 1 This active low input informs the WD1770-00 when the physical index hole has been encountered on the diskette.
+25 WPRT WRITE PROTECT 1 This input is sampled whenever a Write Command is received.
 A logic low on this line will prevent any Write Command from executing (internal pull-up).

-26 DOUBLE DENSITY ENABLE DDEN This input pin selects either single (FM) or double (MFM) density.
+PIN NUMBER MNEMONIC SIGNAL NAME 1/0 FUNCTION 26 DDEN DOUBLE DENSITY ENABLE 1 This input pin selects either single (FM) or double (MFM) density.
 When DDEN = 0, double density is selected (internal pull-up).

-PIN NUMBER PIN NAME SYMBOL FUNCTION 27 DATA REQUEST DRQ This active high output indicates that the Data Register is full (on a Read) or empty (on a Write operation).
-28 INTERRUPT REQUEST INTRQ This active high output is set at the completion of any command or reset a read of the Status Register.
+27 DRQ DATA REQUEST 0 This active high output indicates that the Data Register is full (on a Read) or empty (on a Write operation).
+28 INTRQ INTERRUPT REQUEST 0 This active high output is set at the completion of any command, is reset by a read of the Status Register.

-WD1770 SYSTEM BLOCK DIAGRAM
+WD177X-02 SYSTEM BLOCK DIAGRAM